kayg04/kayg.org/content/notes/storage-classes-ceph-s3.md

 }
 ```

-Otherwise, a storage class can also be specified during the time of the upload like in [[./placement-rules-ceph-s3#Bucket Creation with Non-Default Placement Rule with AWS CLI|the placement rule example]].
+Otherwise, a storage class can also be specified during the time of the upload like in [the placement rule example](<./placement-rules-ceph-s3.md#bucket-creation-with-non-default-placement-rule-with-aws-cli>).

 ## ❔ Why?